pshenmic/dash-platform-extension/README.md

 - Show your Identity balance & transactions
 - Developer SDK for interaction with extension & blockchain (with cryptographic proofs)
 - Sign transactions with your wallet without sharing with the website
-- DApp Permission system (choose which DApps allowed to read wallet data)
+- DApp permission system (choose which DApps allowed to read wallet data)

 ### Next features (unordered)